-■ With the label side uppermost fit the length stop bush in one of the holes depending on the width of the worktop.
-If worktop is not 225mm, 300mm, 325mm, 400mm, 500mm, 600mm or 616mm, a packing piece, or a new hole to correct position will suffice.
+With the label side uppermost fit the length stop bush in one of the two holes depending on the width of the worktop.
+If worktop is not 400mm, 500mm, 600mm, 616mm, 650mm, 700mm or 900mm a packing piece, or a new hole to correct position will suffice.

-Female Joint Z!
+Female Joint

-- Fit two location bushes in female holes as shown.
-(The label must be uppermost.)
-Leave the length stop bush in position. - Place the template onto the worktop to be cut, ensuring the location bushes are touching the worktop.
+- Fit two location bushes in female holes (F) as shown.
+(The label must be uppermost) Leave the length stop bush in position. - Place the template onto the worktop to be cut, ensuring the location bushes are touching the worktop.
 Now cramp securely in position using two quick action clamps (with minimum of 100mm throat) ensuring they will not foul the router path. - Set cutter depth. - Plunge router and cut joint in a series of passes, feeding left to right.
-At end of each cut release plunge.